-This step automatically builds the topology of the simulation system, creating metal-protein bonds if metal ions are present, rotates side chain orientations to enhance sampling, and places probe molecules around the protein.
-This process may take 5-10 minutes depending on system size.
+The setup process automatically builds the topology of the simulation system, creating metal-protein bonds if metal ions are present, rotates side chain orientations to enhance sampling, and places probe molecules around the protein.
+The SilcsBio GUI provides Advanced Settings options prior to the setup process and prior to running the SILCS simulations.

-Note: The default setup should provide optimal setting for SILCS FragMap simulation.
-But, if you wish to change the number of simulations to run or run simulations with different number of CPUs, you can adjust this in the advanced setting option.
+Tip: Default settings have been optimized for SILCS FragMap simulation.
+If you do wish to change the number of simulations to run or to run simulations with a different number of CPUs, you can make adjustments in the Advanced Settings options.